 Son Jacob K. Rankin (1903-1958) was born on March 25, 1903.
 He lived at home with his parents for many years and never married.

 In 1925, Jacob lived and worked in Washington County, PA.

-He passed away on Christmas Eve 1958.
+Suffering from congenital heart disease, he passed away on Christmas Eve 1958.
 Interment was in Brown Cemetery in Elliottsville.
 His married niece Kathryn (Rankin) Sutton was the informant for his Pennsylvania death certificate.